Centralized Splitting vs Distributed Splitting in PON Based FTTH Networks

 |Flexibility in split ratios in serving area||Fewer monitoring & maintenance capabilities|

-Before deciding which splitting methods to use in a PON based FTTH network, always considering every unique aspect of your network case.
-Since centralized splitting and distributed splitting both has its pros and cons, the best architecture is the one that meets the requirements and expectations of the provider by reducing capital expense, optimizing long-term operational expense, and making a future-proof network that can cope with new technologies without dramatic changes.
-FS.COM provides full series 1xN or 2xN FBT and PLC splitters which can divide a single/dual optical input(s) into multiple optical outputs uniformly, and offer superior optical performance, high stability and high reliability to meet various application requirements.
+Before deciding which splitting methods to use in a PON-based FTTH network, please always consider every unique aspect of your network case.
+Since both centralized splitting and distributed splitting networks have their pros and cons, the best architecture is the one that meets the requirements and expectations of the provider by reducing capital expenses, optimizing long-term operational expenses, and making a future-proof network that can cope with new technologies without dramatic changes.